h4cc/wkhtmltopdf-amd64/README.md

 wkhtmltopdf
 ================

-This Repo contains the Debian 7.8 (Wheezy) Binarys from the [wkhtmltopdf project](http://wkhtmltopdf.org/).
+This repository contains the Debian 7.8 (Wheezy) binaries from the [wkhtmltopdf project](http://wkhtmltopdf.org/).
 More about the functionality of wkhtmltopdf and wkthmltoimage can be found there.

 ## Installation